Safer walking technology

 For example, there is a question about whether people with dementia living on their own would be able to use the technology, such as ensuring it is with them at all times.
 If the technology is to be useful, the support of family, a caregiver or a neighbour would perhaps be required.

-Many people with dementia who live alone are at risk of leading very isolated lives.
-Isolation is likely to contribute to further deterioration (People with dementia living alone, Alzheimer's Society, 2004).
+Of those living alone,nearly two-thirds (62%) of people with dementia reported feeling lonely and isolation is likely to contribute to further deterioration (Alzheimer's Society, 2013).
 Would the use of technology increase this isolation or enable freedom and the chance to leave the home?

 It is also vital to ensure that the use of technology is not a substitute for the provision of good quality home care services provided by staff who are properly trained in caring for people with dementia (People with dementia living alone, Alzheimer's Society, 2004).